 - prevented from preparing for an assessment task by unexpected flooding in your primary residence

-- acute illness during an exam
+- acute illness during the first 60 minutes of an exam

-- family bereavement during assessment preparation period.
+- family bereavement during the assessment preparation period.

 In every case, you must provide documentary evidence to support your application.